 The death of a friend became a serious inspiration for one grade 6 student’s writing.
 The piece was included as the dedication in a student magazine.

 Brainstorming is similar to quickwriting in that the flow of ideas is more important than quality.
 Within this brainstorm of ideas, there will be some good ideas for writing.
+Brainstorming can be done individually or in groups.
+Ideas can be in collected in many ways, including on big sheets of paper or using mind-maps or other graphic organizers.

 Photographs, Art and Illustrations